• Skip to primary navigation

 Healthy!
 This recipe is gluten-free, vegan, dairy-free (don't use optional cheese), and sugar-free.

-Ingredients needed for making refried beans
+Ingredients needed for making homemade refried beans

 • Garlic